lampajr/PTDC/README.md

 NB: It is not mandatory to use both collectors and streamer but you can also use Collectors alone, for instance if you already have the users and/or statuses to collect and you don't need to stream anything.

+***NEW FEATURES:***
+* *Offline collection by name*, allow user to make a query by name and collect some name-similar users extracting features defined in the collector constructor

 ## INSTALLATION

 The package is available on PyPi [here](https://pypi.org/project/ptdc/)